Strait of Gibraltar Tunnel

-Tunnel

-Various tunnels have been proposed.
-Spain first proposed a modern tunnel under the Strait of Gibraltar in 1930.
-A major problem arose when the engineers hired by the Spanish government discovered that the material under the Strait was extremely hard rock, making tunnelling impossible with the available technology.
-One engineering solution was to fix, using cables, a prefabricated concrete tunnel to the floor of the Strait.
-This tunnel would handle automotive and train traffic.

-A 2008 geological study cast doubt on the tunnel's feasibility.
-In March 2009, a contract was issued for a joint system linking the Moroccan Société Nationale d'Etudes du Détroit de Gibraltar (SNED) with its Spanish counterpart, Sociedad española de estudios para la comunicación fija a través del Estrecho de Gibraltar SA (SECEGSA).
-A three-year study for a railway tunnel was announced in 2003.
-SNED and SECEGSA commissioned several seabed surveys.
+Background

 The Strait is up to 900 m deep on the shortest route, but only about 300 metres deep slightly further west, in a region known as the Camarinal Sill; the European and African tectonic plates meet around this area.
 The shortest crossing is 14 km.
-The proposed route of 23 km is west of Tarifa and to the east of Tangier.
-The tunnel is likely to be about 34 km in all.
-It is proposed that a connection would have to be made to the Spanish high speed railway network, which has a line projected to be built from Cádiz to Málaga via Algeciras.
+The proposed route across the strait, of 23 km, is west of Tarifa in Spain and east of Tangier.
+Current proposals suggest that the tunnel length would be about 65 km in all, with around 40 km of this length in Spanish territory.
+The terminals would likely be located at Vejer de la Frontera on the Spanish side and Cape Malabata on the Moroccan side.
+It is proposed that a connection could be made to the Spanish high speed railway network, which has a line projected to be built from Cádiz to Málaga via Algeciras.
+Alternatively, a connection could likely be made to the Iberian-gauge Cadiz-Seville railway.